Ben Wallace to ‘quit Government at next reshuffle and not stand again as MP’

 “I went into politics in the Scottish Parliament in 1999.
 That’s 24 years.
 I’ve spent well over seven years with three phones by my bed,” he told the paper.

+He said he will continue to call for higher defence spending, which he has campaigned for throughout his time in the role.

-Mr Wallace had expressed an interest in standing for the role of Nato secretary-general before it was announced the current chief, Jens Stoltenberg, had been given another year in charge.
+Mr Wallace had expressed an interest in standing for the position of Nato secretary-general before it was announced the current chief, Jens Stoltenberg, had been given another year in charge.

 The minister told The Economist there were a “lot of unresolved issues” in the military alliance and “it’s not going to happen,” and he later downplayed the prospect of a future bid to run the organisation.